EMBL-ICLM/minflux-viewer/README.md

 **A desktop app to view, filter, process, and analyse [MINFLUX](https://www.embl.org/about/info/imaging-centre/) single-molecule localization data — in one place, on Windows, macOS, and Linux.**

 If you have MINFLUX data (Abberior `.msr`, exported `.mat`/`.csv`/`.npy`, or plain localization tables) and want to *look at it, clean it up, and measure things* without writing code or wrestling with a Python environment, this tool is for you.
-It reads your files natively — including Abberior `.msr` **without needing Imspector or the specpy SDK** — and gives you Fiji-style windows for rendering, scatter/histogram exploration, region selection, and a growing set of quantitative analyses.
+It reads your files natively — including Abberior `.msr` on **Windows, macOS, and Linux** — and gives you Fiji-style windows for rendering, scatter/histogram exploration, region selection, and a growing set of quantitative analyses.

 Developed at the [EMBL Imaging Centre](https://www.embl.org/about/info/imaging-centre/) (a Python/Qt successor to an in-house MATLAB toolset).